thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-2/10-custom-directives-part1.desc.md

 **Example 3 - Template Url**

-Typically a directive's template will become larger.
+Typically, a directive's template will become larger.
 To make the directive cleaner, you can use `templateUrl` instead of `template` in the directive.
 The `templateUrl` defines an html file that will be requested via ajax and used as the template.

-We will be storing out `html` template in a folder named `templates`.
+We will be storing our `html` templates in a folder named `templates`.

 Create a folder named `templates`.
 In that folder, create a file named `gsAngularLogo.html`.
 In that file add: